 Calls not covered under the registry include calls from:

-- Charities
+• Charities

-- Political organizations
+• Political organizations

-- Telephone surveyors
+• Telephone surveyors

-- Companies that have an existing business relationship with a consumer
+• Companies that have an existing business relationship with a consumer

 Be aware that it’s illegal for a telemarketer to call any number on the National Do Not Call Registry.
-Companies and sellers must access the registry and pay any required fees before making calls.
+Companies and sellers must access the registry and pay the required fees before making calls.
 Violators are subject to fines up to $43,792 for each violation.

-Top 5 Rules to Know
+Top 5 Cold Call Rules to Know

 There are a lot of legal rules and regulations when it comes to cold calling.
 While your company needs to be well-versed in every law or regulation that applies to your telemarketing actions, there are some foundational rules that every cold caller needs to be aware of.
+Companies must also know when cold calling is illegal.

 You must establish your identity first